 that an Ada program is consistent.

-To build an executable file,
+To build an executable file, use either

-modified since they were last compiled, or sources that depend
+been modified since they were last compiled, or sources that depend

 on such modified sources, so that ’version skew’ is avoided.